mctechnology17/awesome-zmk/README.md

 ## Hardware Addons must-have
 * [george-norton/vik-hat](https://github.com/george-norton/vik-hat) - A ProMicro hat with a VIK connector
 * [hazels-garage/battpack](https://github.com/hazels-garage/battpack) - A 'backpack' for the nice!nano to make wiring up a battery cleaner on boards without native support
-* [Battery Helper](https://boardsource.xyz/products/battery-helper-ble-upgrade?_pos=10&_sid=cc9b52a5b&_ss=r) -  Upgrade your Bluetooth Low Energy (BLE) controller with the nope, a cutting-edge PCB that empowers you to seamlessly integrate a power switch into any keyboard PCB, regardless of the make or model.
+* [boardsource/Battery Helper](https://boardsource.xyz/products/battery-helper-ble-upgrade?_pos=10&_sid=cc9b52a5b&_ss=r) - Upgrade your Bluetooth Low Energy (BLE) controller with the nope, a cutting-edge PCB that empowers you to seamlessly integrate a power switch into any keyboard PCB, regardless of the make or model.
 * [davidphilipbarr/nicehatharry](https://github.com/davidphilipbarr/nicehatharry) - A small 'hat' that sits ontop of the nice!nano to support a nice!view

 ## Community Pointing Projects as Computer Mouse